 Chablis

-Located in the north of Burgundy, Chablis is famous for its mineral and lively white wines offering notes of citrus, white fruits, flint, and sometimes butter and brioche.
+Located in the north of Burgundy, Chablis is famous for its mineral white wines and lively character offering notes of citrus, white fruits, flint, and sometimes butter and brioche.

-If you want to give a great bottle from the region as a gift, we recommend choosing one of the 17 flagship Premiers Crus of the appellation (40 if you count all the subdivisions) or one of the 7 Grand Cru climates which will guarantee a certain quality and aromatic complexity.
+If you wish to offer a fine bottle from the region as a gift, we recommend choosing one of the 17 Premier Crus "flagship" wines of the appellation (40 if you count all the sub-divisions) or one of the 7 Grand Cru climates which will guarantee a certain quality and aromatic complexity.

-Chablis is a perfect gift for lovers of elegant and crisp white wines.
+Chablis is a perfect gift for lovers of elegant and vibrant white wines.
 The wines of the appellation are appreciated for their character as well as their great drinkability.
-For example, try the delicious wines from Domaine Garnier & Fils!
+Go for example for the delicious wines from Domaine Garnier & Fils!

 Meursault

-Meursault is synonymous with great rich and complex white wines, with aromas of stone fruits, butter, vanilla, and dried fruits such as almond and hazelnut.
-The appellation has 20 Premiers Crus such as Charmes or Les Santenots which are excellent choices for a gift.
+Meursault is synonymous with great rich and complex white wines, with aromas focused on stone fruits, butter, vanilla, as well as dried fruits like almond and hazelnut.
+The appellation has 20 Premier Crus such as Charmes or Les Santenots which are excellent choices for a gift.

-Offering a Meursault means providing a classy and memorable tasting experience.
+Offering a Meursault means providing a classy and indulgente tasting experience.
 The richness and complexity of the cuvées make the appellation a prestigious choice to impress lovers of great wines.
-We recommend here the outstanding cuvées from Domaine Jacques Prieur or the delicious Meursault from Domaine Michelot.
+We recommend here the grandiose cuvées from Domaine Jacques Prieur or the delicious Meursault from Domaine Michelot.

 Puligny-Montrachet

 The Puligny-Montrachet AOC produces some of the finest Chardonnays in the world.
-Elegance, tension, and minerality are the key words here, and the white wines from the appellation are always highly appreciated gifts.
+Elegance, tension, and minerality are the key words here, and the white wines from this appellation are always highly appreciated gifts.

-The reputation of the appellation's wines has also been built thanks to its 17 Premiers Crus as well as the 4 Grand Cru AOCs located in the commune of Puligny-Montrachet: Montrachet, Chevalier-Montrachet, Bâtard-Montrachet, and Bienvenues-Bâtard-Montrachet
+The reputation of the wines from the appellation has also been built thanks to its 17 Premier Crus as well as the 4 Grand Cru AOCs located in the commune of Puligny-Montrachet: Montrachet, Chevalier-Montrachet, Bâtard-Montrachet, and Bienvenues-Bâtard-Montrachet

 Offering a bottle of Puligny-Montrachet is a sign of sophisticated taste and appreciation for great white wines.
-We recommend here the cuvées from Domaine Alain Chavy, whether it is a village appellation cuvée or the Premier Cru Les Folatières, guaranteed success!
+Here we recommend the cuvées from Domaine Alain Chavy, whether it is a village appellation cuvée or the Premier Cru Les Folatières, guaranteed success!

 Chassagne-Montrachet